majduk/charm-apt-mirror/README.md

 # Apt Mirror

-## MAINTENANCE NOTICE ##
+> [!NOTE]
-This charm is under maintainence mode.
+> This charm is under maintainence mode.
 Only critical bug will be handled.

 ## Description